Cincinnati Bearcats men's basketball: CBI results

 The Bearcats have appeared in the College Basketball Invitational once.
+Their combined record is 0–1.

+CBC results

+Cincinnati has appeared in the College Basketball Crown once.
+Their overall record is 1–1.

 Record vs. Big 12 Conference Opponents

-This table reflects the results of match-ups between Cincinnati and BIG 12 Conference opponents.
+This table reflects the results of match-ups between Cincinnati and Big 12 Conference opponents.

-Updated through the end of the 2022-23 NCAA Division I men's basketball season.
+Updated through the end of the 2023-24 NCAA Division I men's basketball season.